SPC-Facility-EMBL-Hamburg/eSPC_biophysics_platform/installation_guide.md

        |   |   |-- css
        |   |   |   |-- custom.css               # Used to customize the visual appearance of a Shiny web application
        |   |   |-- img                          # Images of the apps (now presented at spc.embl-hamburg.de)
-       |   |-- index.html                       # HTML code of the webpage the users are going to see when they enter the eSPC platform
+       |   |-- index.html                       # Front page of the eSPC platform
-    testing                                     # Contains testing scripts: load of input files and installation of neccesary libraries in docker
-       |-- data                                 # Input data to be tested
-       |-- foldAffinity                         # Tests for FoldAffinity
-       |-- moltenProt                           # Tests for MoltenProt
-       |-- photoMol                             # Tests for PhotoMol
-       |-- raynals                              # Tests for Raynals
-       |-- thermoAffinity                       # Tests for ThermoAffinity